 Canada lynx are nocturnal, meaning they are active, and they hunt at night or around twilight, which is when snowshoe is mostly active.

 To locate its prey, it uses its vision and sense of hearing.
-After killing its prey, a Canada lynx either eat it immediately or store it in snow or leaves to eat later.
+After killing its prey, a Canada lynx either eats it immediately, stores it in snow, or leaves it to eat later.

-There are some cases where Canada lynxes may hunt together to prey on larger mammals when there is a decline in the hare population.
-Scavenging is not a new thing for the Canada lynx, meaning it also eats ungulates killed by vehicles or cold.
+There are some cases where Canadian lynxes may hunt together to prey on larger mammals when there is a decline in the hare population.
+Scavenging is not new for the Canada lynx, meaning it also eats ungulates killed by vehicles or cold.

 Reproduction